Maelstrom8/Mountain-Blade/README.md

 A: I can't tell you why I don't use mods, and the sort.
 It can be any reason, but I generally want to keep it simple, I've only tested so many mods.

 #### Q: Can I enable the NSFW mods like Hot Butter?
 Captivity Events?
 A: Sure.
 They work, I just don't know how well they work with this mod selection, eg Banner Kings.
-You're kinda your own.
+You're kinda on your own.

-#### Q: Why is my game crashing?
-A: I dunno.
-Do you have a Butterlib Log?
-Join the [Waking Dreams](https://discord.gg/wakingdreams) server, and post in the support channel.
-I don't do support on my readme.

 ### Bugs

 At the time of the writing, there's only real one known crash so far.. and it's a dreaded base game *Sandbox Core* crash that can happen when you approach a settlement.
 I have no real tips to avoid it, save your game somewhat often, and wait a bit before you head into a settlement.

-If you consistently crash for things that are due to mods, wait until it happens more than a few times, click the dialog above "Reasons" that says something like "show in Butterlib", and then hit `Upload Report as a Permalink`, copy it, join [Waking Dreams Discord Server](https://discord.gg/wakingdreams) and post in the respective support channel.

 ### Thanks & Credits